Contact Email: firstname.lastname@example.org

 • Applicants must be an Alaskan resident, or an Alaskan resident at time the work was created.

-• Work must have been created in the last five years.
+• Work must have been created in the last eight years.

 • All applications must be submitted through CaFE; no paper applications will be accepted.